 Based on the findings of the study, it was concluded that the academic performance of Business studies student in Kwara State was above average.
-It was also concluded that parental income and level of education significantly influence the academic performance of the students in business studies while the family size has no influence on the performance of business studies students.
+It was also concluded that parental income, level of education and parental occupation significantly influence the academic performance of the students in business studies.